Cmbs86/guess-the-number/README.md

 - `index.html`: The HTML structure of the game.
 - `style.css`: The CSS file for styling the game, including dark and light themes.
-- `script.js`: The JavaScript file handling game logic and theme switching.
-- `theme.js`: A JavaScript module that manages the dark/light mode functionality.
-- `script.ts`: TypeScript version of the game logic with added type safety and maintainability.
+- `script.ts`: TypeScript file with the game logic with added type safety and maintainability.
 - `theme.ts`: TypeScript file that manages the dark/light mode functionality with improved type safety.

 ## How to Run